magento/devdocs/src/cloud/docker/docker-mftf.md

 This means that you're able to run Functional Tests locally and target them on your Cloud Docker or remote instance.

 {:.bs-callout-info}
-To be able to run MFTF use [Magento Cloud Docker][cloud-docker-repo] version 1.0 or higher
+Support for MFTF requires [Magento Cloud Docker][cloud-docker-repo] version 1.0 or higher.

 1. Prepare environment